Is It Worth Investing in Stocks and Shares? Pros and Cons

 Read on for the advantages and disadvantages of stock market investing.

 A share (also called an equity or equity stock) in a company is exactly that: a share in the ownership of the company.
 With that comes a share of the profits and the risk that you will lose your money if the company goes bust.

-Is important to understand the ways shares can make you money.
-Generally shares pay a dividend to investor which is share of the companies profits.
+It's important to understand the ways shares can make you money.
+Generally, shares pay a dividend to an investor which is shared from the company's profits.
 Not all companies pay dividends but instead hope to reward investors by increasing the price of the shares over time (this is called capital growth).
 Check the dividend policy of any company you are thinking of investing in.

 It is relatively easy to trade in listed companies—your stockbroker can trade them for you.
 It is more complicated to buy and sell private company shares: this is generally left to private equity funds and wealthy individuals who can afford specialist advice.

 - Capital growth: Generally, the price of stocks and shares goes up on average over time so your portfolio will be worth more in the future

 - Higher returns than bonds or cash deposits on average: Because equities (stocks and shares) go up and down in value more than bonds or cash deposits the market pays a higher return to "compensate" you for this on average.
 This does not guarantee that you will always have a higher return in shares compared to bonds!

 - Some protection against inflation: If there is inflation, corporate profits should increase in cash terms at least (ignoring inflation) so dividends and share prices should go up.
 However, there is no direct link to inflation so the protection is not perfect.